Tommy Chase: Manukau (1941)

 Chase turned out for Manukau for the entire season again in 1941, playing 22 games.
 He scored five tries but only kicked seven goals.
 He also played two games for Auckland Māori.
 In notes before the season on which players would be turning out it was said “the backs will include Tommy Chase, still one of the brightest players seen for some years”.
-In a preliminary game on April 19 he kicked two conversions and a penalty in a 34-19 loss to Richmond.
-He was “leader” of the backs and “a splendid move by him led to Manukau’s only try in the first spell”.
-At centre he was “always a danger” to Richmond “and did a lot of clever work”.
+In a preliminary game on April 19, he kicked two conversions and a penalty in a 34-19 loss to Richmond.
+He was described as the “leader” of the backs; “a splendid move by him led to Manukau’s only try in the first spell”.
+At centre he was “always a danger” to Richmond, and reportedly “did a lot of clever work”.
 In the second half he “again featured in a brilliant opening which gave Murray a try behind the posts”.
 Towards the end of the match he went off the field with an injured knee.
 The Herald said he was “versatile as ever [and] was the outstanding figure in the back line”.
 In a 38-10 win over Newton in their next preliminary game he kicked three conversions.
 Chase and J Martin “showed perfect understanding, and were always dangerous”.
 In their first Fox Memorial championship game they lost 17-4 to North Shore.
 Chase was at fullback with Jack Hemi still out of Auckland and he kicked one penalty.
 He scored a try in a 10-7 loss to Ponsonby in round 2.
 At second five eighth his “deceptive side step made him hard to stop”.
 His try came after he fielded a kicked ball on the bounce to cross the line and was said to have been “well conceived and brilliantly executed”.
 They had their first win over Marist 34-3 with Chase and Joe Murray showing “excellent combination”.